 There are several strategies you can utilize to obtain insights about peak timing for engagement and traffic levels for YOUR business on each of the social media platforms.
 By analyzing past data and knowing your social media audience, you can make deductions about the best time to post to gain maximum engagement.
 With a little extra effort and creative thinking, you can determine the best time for your business by understanding your audience.

 How the Facebook Algorithm Affects Engagement

-In early 2018, Facebook adjusted their algorithm so that users would see more content that they were actually interested in, and simultaneously reduced the clutter of unrelated content.
-The reason behind the change was to keep userson the platform longer by serving them up content Facebook thinks they’d enjoy the most, based on the posts they typically engaged with
+In early 2018, Facebook adjusted its algorithm so that users would see more content that they were actually interested in, and simultaneously reduced the clutter of unrelated content.
+The reason behind the change was to keep users on the platform longer by serving them up content Facebook thinks they’d enjoy the most, based on the posts they typically engaged with

 This change ultimately affected Facebook Pages in a pretty severe way.
 In their attempts to bridge the gap between user-intent and effective content, Facebook began to prioritize content from facebook users’ friends and family rather than content from brands.
 In the immediate weeks that followed the algorithm update, many pages saw a sharp decline in organic reach and engagement.

 Consequently, it’s paramount to strategize the timing of your posts on Facebook in order to maximize your potential reach.